 The 13 Best Superfood Smoothies to Jumpstart Your Mornings

 Your healthy breakfast just got healthier with these ingredients and recipes.

 Upgrade your typical yogurt-based smoothie with Greek yogurt.
 Not only does it pack in a filling 15 grams of protein per six-ounce portion, but it also contains probiotics that promote a healthy gut.
 And its texture doesn’t hurt either.
-“It makes a great base for a lot of smoothies because its natural thickness from the straining process makes a nice creaminess,” says registered dietitian nutritionist and culinary specialist Sara Haas, RDN, LDN, spokesperson for the American Academy of Nutrition and Dietetics.
-She likes the mouth feel of a small portion of full-fat Greek yogurt, but recommends using nonfat or low-fat if you’re worried about your weight.
+“It makes a great base for a lot of smoothies because its natural thickness from the straining process makes a nice creaminess,” says registered dietitian nutritionist and culinary specialist Sara Haas, a spokesperson for the American Academy of Nutrition and Dietetics.
+She likes the mouthfeel of a small portion of full-fat Greek yogurt, but recommends using nonfat or low-fat if you’re worried about your weight.
 Try this Healthy Orange Dreamsicle Smoothie from Live Eat Learn.

 Craving an even creamier smoothie?
 Avocado is a surprising, vegan-friendly way to get the smooth texture.
-“It’s so mild in flavor that it’s only providing a nice mouth feel,” says Haas.
+“It’s so mild in flavor that it’s only providing a nice mouthfeel,” says Haas.
 You probably won’t notice the taste, but your body will be raking in health benefits.
 Avocados are chock-full of “good” unsaturated fats that raise good cholesterol and lower bad cholesterol to keep your heart healthy, says Haas.
 Start with this Avocado Strawberry Layered Smoothie from As Easy as Apple Pie.

 Eating a diversity of produce promotes healthy gut bacteria, so mix up your usual spinach for lacinato kale.
 “It tends to be milder, and I would almost say less bitter, than the curly kale,” says Haas.
 Lacinato kale still packs in tons of vitamin A, a protective antioxidant that promotes healthy vision.
 Be sure to include a fat source, like low- or full-fat yogurt, or a nut butter to help your body absorb the vitamin and reap all the benefits, says Haas.
 Head to Kristine’s Kitchen for her recipe for Our Favorite Green Smoothie.